DrShahinstein/DrShahinstein/README.md

 - 🔭 I’m currently working on [Unreol Freedom](https://github.com/Unreol-Freedom)

-- 👨‍💻 All of my projects are available at [Unreol Freedom](https://github.com/Unreol-Freedom) and my profile.
+- 👨‍💻 All of my projects are available at [Unreol Freedom](https://github.com/Unreol-Freedom) and my profile (see the pinned repositories section, they are my repositories)
 - 💬 Ask me about **React, Javascript, Python, NextJS**

 - 📫 How to reach me **taylanozturk.freedom@gmail.com**